Top Ten Pinterest Boards For Awesome 12 Step Recovery

 In early sobriety relationships issues often surface.
 Difficulties with people pleasing, low self-esteem, setting boundaries and over-giving are traits of codependency.
 If these issues aren't identified, sobriety can be limited.
 Many addicts relapse over a break up or a trauma because they don't know how to ask for help or identify what they need.

 Learning how to heal codependent behaviors provides the type of serenity that makes a sober life and happy one.
+Click here to get my free guide - 8 Keys to Eliminating Codependent Behaviors.

 4. Compulsive Overeating